Zumwani/ShellUtility/README.md

 # ShellUtility.NotifyIcons

-Enumerates notify icons on taskbar and provides functions to interact with them.
+Enumerates the notify icons on the taskbar and provides functions to interact with them.

 ```csharp
 using System.Linq;